-A violet amethyst, hand-set in 925 silver.
-The name of this stone comes from the Greek —a-methystos, "not intoxicating"— and it has been on the fingers of those seeking both mineral character and everyday presence for centuries.
-This ring is a unique workshop piece: a cabochon, a clean band, with no ornament other than the stone.
+A violet amethyst set in handmade 925 silver.
+The name of this stone comes from the Greek—a-methystos, "not intoxicating"—and it has been worn for centuries by those seeking both mineral character and everyday presence.
+This ring is a unique workshop piece: a cabochon, a clean band, with no other ornamentation than the stone.

 Piece Details